 Before surgery, Dr. Matas uses a surgical marking pen to draw a diagram of the areas to be treated and those to be avoided.
 Small incisions (less than ½”) are made near the areas to be suctioned.
 When possible, these incisions are placed in discreet locations so they won’t be easily seen.

 An instrument known as a cannula is inserted into the fat, and this is connected through tubing into a suction pump.
 With the tumescent technique, the area is injected with a saline/epinephrine solution prior to beginning the suctioning process.
-Then, using a gentle back and forth motion, Dr. Matas guides the cannula through the underlying fat until the desired contour is achieved.
-With the ultrasonic technique, energy from sound waves is used to liquefy the fat prior to beginning the suctioning process.
+Then, using a back and forth motion, Dr. Matas guides the cannula through the underlying fat until the desired contour is achieved.
+With the ultrasonic technique, energy from sound waves is used to liquefy the fat prior and during the suctioning process.